Puerto Peñasco: Geography

 The city of Puerto Peñasco (Rocky Point) is found in the northwest of the Mexican state of Sonora, a state that is located directly to the south of the U.S. state of Arizona.
-It is located on the eastern coast of the Gulf of California approximately 60 miles south of the Arizonan border, only about a four-hour drive from Phoenix or Tucson.
+It is located on the eastern coast of the Gulf of California approximately 60 miles (100 km) south of the Arizonan border, only about a four-hour drive from Phoenix or Tucson.
 The city's maximum elevation is 100 meters (328 feet) above sea level and its minimum is 0 meters (0 feet) above sea level.
 It is found in the Sonoran Desert, a desert which stretches from the U.S. states of Arizona and California down to the northern tip of the Mexican state of Sinaloa.
 Because of this, its climate reaches extreme temperatures during the summer and relatively high temperatures in the winter.
 The city itself is relatively flat, with the exception of Ballena hill that is found near its port.
 Further, remnants of ancient volcanoes can be found on the beaches of Puerto Peñasco and several dormant volcano peaks can be seen throughout the entire state.

 Climate

 Puerto Peñasco has a desert climate (Köppen climate classification BWh) with an average of 10 days of rain per year.
 The average yearly high temperature is 27.5 C, but temperatures of 40 C are very common in the summer months.
 The average yearly low temperature is 17.5 C, and frosts are rare.
 Though very rare, it is possible for a tropical storm or hurricane to reach the northern Gulf of California and cause significant damage.
-Hurricane Kathleen in 1976, Hurricane Nora in 1997, and Hurricane Rosa in 2018 were the last hurricanes to hit Puerto Peñasco.
+Hurricane Kathleen in 1976, Hurricane Nora in 1997, and Hurricane Rosa in 2018 were the most recent hurricanes to hit Puerto Peñasco.
 Due to the influence of the Gulf waters, summers are moderated compared to inland areas in both Sonora and Arizona to its north in terms of air temperature, although the apparent temperature remains very hot due to high humidity.